ryanilano/hackintosh-asus-b650ef-amd/README.md

 ![Geekbench 6.01 Benchmark - Single-Core: 2594, Multi-Core: 16942](https://raw.githubusercontent.com/ryanilano/hackintosh-asus-b650ef-amd/master/benchmarks/benchmark-2023-0822-geekbench6.png "Geekbench 6.01 Benchmark")

 ### Known Issues
-Virtualization is a pain to get working in Ventura.
-You can [run Docker on AMD OpenCore using `docker-machine` and an older version of VirtualBox](https://gist.github.com/slykar/e92732be9bf81a71e08068245656d70e?permalink_comment_id=4105556#gistcomment-4105556) but I haven't personally gotten it to work.
+Virtualization is a pain to get working on AMD hackintoshes.
+You can [run Docker on AMD OpenCore using `docker-machine` and an older version of VirtualBox](https://macos86.it/topic/6535-guidevirtualbox-on-sonoma-and-amd-hackintosh/) but I haven't personally gotten it to work.
 If you can help me please reach out!

 ## To Do
 Upgrading to Bios 1807 throws a bunch of errors.
 The issue seems to be related to ACPI/SSDT/DSDT errors that the new BIOS may have introduced.
 Reverting back to 1654 immediately fixed boot issues.
 I'll look into this later